-22 years at GE.
-ZoomInfo not only shows you Rick's background and tells you that he is on the board of directors of the Commerce Club, attended Purdue University, and his previous roles at GE, but it also shows you a picture of the Equifax board and provides you with their respective profiles.
-(See Chapter 10 for an in-depth review of the most prevalent social networking technologies in the market today.)
-Figure 1.2 is one such tool from TheyRule.net.
+Type "Equifax," one of the credit-reporting companies, based in Atlanta, into ZoomInfo and you will see that Rick Smith, the current CEO, came to the company following 22 years at GE.
+ZoomInfo not only shows you Rick's background and tells you that he is on the board of directors of the Commerce Club, attended Purdue University, and held previous roles at GE, but also shows you a picture of the Equifax board and provides you with their respective profiles.
+(See Chapter 10 for an in-depth review of the most prevalent social networking technologies on the market today.)
+Figure 1.2 is one of the best concepts I've seen from TheyRule.net.